JDACS4C-IMPROVE/TCRP_pipeline/README.md

 The steps that can be taken using this respository to fully reproduce documented results are the following:

 ## Before Starting
-Install all the dependencies specified the requirements.txt file or use the Docker file (must have GPU available) paths pointing to data-files in the following scripts must be edited to reflect absolute paths
+Install all the dependencies specified the requirements.txt file (must have GPU available) paths pointing to data-files in the following scripts must be edited to reflect absolute paths
 - `code/pipelines/generate_fewshot_samples.py`
 - `code/baselines/baseline_DRUG.py`